jefflund/archive/notes/deep.md

     * Varients: Leaky ReLU, ELU (exponential linear unit)
 * Activation functions are applied element-wise

+=Computation Graphs=
 * Computation Graphs - course analysis of computational dependencies
 * It is basically a parse tree for a complex mathematical expression
 * Tensorboard - part of Tensorflow to generate these graphs

+=Derivatives and Gradients=
+gradient is the vector of partial derivatives gradient gives us the direction of steepest ascent